-All healthcare institutions must continue to enforce masking for all.
-Unvaccinated individuals must double mask or wear an N95 or similar respirator while working.
+All healthcare institutions must continue to enforce that the individual double masks or wears an N95 or similar respirator while working, regardless of vaccination status.

 Record Keeping

 The institution must maintain vaccination records and testing results.
 Any vaccination, exemption or testing records must be made available to the Department of Public Health upon request.